MicrosoftDocs/windowsserverdocs/WindowsServerDocs/azure-hybrid-services/index.md

 ## Services for clusters

-These are the Azure services that provide functionality to clusters as a whole:
+These are the Azure services that provide functionality to clusters as a whole (these aren't all integrated into Windows Admin Center yet):

 - [Monitor a hyper-converged cluster with Azure Monitor](../storage/storage-spaces/configure-azure-monitor.md)
 - [Protect your VMs with Azure Site Recovery](../manage/windows-admin-center/use/azure-site-recovery.md)